 Living healthfully does not just mean meditation.
 We also promote nutritious eating and exercise.
 Substance abuse is any mental illness.
 Most mental illnesses get worse when the individual does not take good care of themselves and start eating junk food all of the time instead of regularly eating healthy meals.

 Can I Go Straight Into an Intensive Outpatient Rehab Near Me?

 There are two ways to get into IOP drug treatment near you.
 The first way to get into our intensive outpatient program is to have not abused substances for a long period of time and have only abused certain substances.
 The second way to enter our IOP program is to go through our full treatment program from residential, then the Partial Hospitalization Program (PHP), and then our IOP.

 Getting Back to the Rest of Your Life

 One of the best things about our intensive outpatient program is returning to your regular everyday routine.
 After being away from your daily responsibilities, you’ll return to your family, school, employment, and other obligations.
 Moreover, thanks to our reality-based therapy program, you’ll be well-prepared to navigate obstacles and triggers that could cause you to relapse.

 Reality therapy is a great way to practice what you learn in treatment.
 During a session, you will be placed in an active environment that is common in daily life, such as going to the movies, bowling, or another social gathering.
 Accompanied by our staff, you will begin to practice your new coping skills and relapse prevention techniques in real-life situations.
-This is a major benefit of our intensive outpatient program Asheville NC trusts.
+This is a major aspect of our intensive outpatient addiction treatment center in Asheville.

 Learn how substance abuse treatment programs at Crest View Recovery Center can help you live a brighter, more productive future.
 Contact us today by calling (866) 327-2505 to start your journey.
-The intensive outpatient program Asheville NC residents deserve is available at CVRC.
+The Asheville, NC addiction treatment residents deserve is available at CVRC.